Making the cut: improved ranking and selection for large-scale inference: Threshold functions and ranking variables

 Multi-level models drive statistical inference and software in a variety of genomic domains: for example, \verb+limma+ (Smyth, 2004), \verb+EBarrays+ (Kendziorski {\em et al.} 2003), \verb+EBSeq+ (Leng {\em et al.} 2013), among others.
 Since these models happen to specify distributional forms for parameters of interest, the associated code could be augmented to compute posterior tail probabilities $V_\alpha(D_i)$ and thus r-values for ranking.
 The \verb+limma+ system utilizes a conjugate normal, inverse-gamma model, and so $V_\alpha(D_i)$ involves the tail probability of a non-central $t$ distribution.
 The \verb+EBSeq+ system entails a conjugate beta, negative-binomial model, and so $V_\alpha(D_i)$ for differential expression involves tail probabilities in a certain ratio distribution (Coelho and Mexia, 2007).
 One expects the benefits of r-value computation to show especially in cases involving many non-null units and relatively high variation among units in their variance parameters ({\em e.g.}, sequence read depth).
+The data structure envisioned for r-value computation involves many exchangeable units, with real-valued parameters driving the conditional distribution of data on each unit.
+Other structures, such as from large-scale regression, may be amenable to the proposed ranking method if marginal posterior distributions for each regression coefficient could be derived.